willowhughes/ultron/README.md

 Ultron's memory consists of 32 integer registers/memory locations that are used to hold instructions and variables There are 2 additional registers for the PC (program counter) and the AC (accumulator)

-I created a RISC like instruction set for ultron to run programs with called U each instuction in U has 4 digits.The first 2 is the operation Here are the operations's encodings:
+I created a RISC like instruction set for ultron to run programs with called U <br>
+each instuction in U has 4 digits.The first 2 is the operation <br>
+Here are the operations's encodings:
   -define READ      10    // read word from input to memory -define WRITE     11    // write word from memory to screen